deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 }
 ```

-Thus, we see that the first convolutional layer consists of a kernel of size 5 by 5, stride of 1 by 1, and 0 padding and takes in an input image with 3 channels.
+Thus, we see that the first convolutional layer consists of a kernel of size 5 by 5, stride of 1 by 1, and 0 padding, and takes in an input image with 3 channels.

 The second layer consists of a maxpool layer which has a kernel size of 2 by 2.
 Thus, the max value of each 2 by 2 block in the output from the convolutional layer will be used for input into the next layer, the second convolutional layer.

 This second convolutional layer takes has kernel size of 5 by 5, stride of 1 by 1, and pads the input using zeros in each dimension.
 Another maxpool layer is used, which outputs values into a 500 node dense layer.

-The final layer is the output layer which uses the negative log likelihood loss, 4 output labels (since there are 4 animal types), and a softmax activation for classification.
+The final layer is the output layer which uses the loss function of negative log likelihood, 4 output labels (since there are 4 animal types), and a softmax activation for classification.

 ## <a name="Training">Training and Evaluating a Convolutional Neural Network</a>